The Introduction of the Marriage Schedule System

 The registrars will arrive approximately 30 minutes before the start of the ceremony.
 They will check last minute arrangements and will speak to anyone playing a part in the ceremony, to ensure everything runs smoothly.

 We will speak to your photographer/videographer to confirm we are happy for them to discreetly capture the entire ceremony.
-The only exception will be the actual signing of the registers, but we will set up a pretend signing immediately after for photographs.
+The only exception will be the actual signing of the schedule, but we will set up a pretend signing immediately after for photographs.

 Things to remember:

-- your ceremony should start promptly to ensure our registrars can travel safely to their next wedding
+- Your ceremony should start promptly to ensure our registrars can travel safely to their next wedding

-- we reserve the right to leave your ceremony if we feel the following ceremony will be compromised – this decision will not be taken lightly and we will always consult with you and the venue first
+- We reserve the right to leave your ceremony if we feel the following ceremony will be compromised – this decision will not be taken lightly and we will always consult with you and the venue first

 Copies of your wedding certificate